How to Calculate Incidence Density: A practical guide

 Example Calculation

 The person-time at risk calculation requires careful consideration.
-Those that developed heart failure contribute person-time until the point of diagnosis.
+Day to day, those that developed heart failure contribute person-time until the point of diagnosis.
 For simplification, let’s assume that those who did not experience the event were observed for the full 5 years.
-Then:

 Incidence Density = 20 cases / 452 person-years ≈ 0.044 cases per person-year